nationalarchives/prototype-tdr-jenkins/README.md

 ### docker
 This creates the jenkins docker image which we run as part of the ECS service.
 It extends the base docker image but adds the plugins.txt and jenkins.yml and runs the command to install the plugins.
 This is pushed to docker hub.

+There is also an image for one of the Jenkins slaves.
+The idea is that there will be an image to build each project and they can be selected in each projects Jenkinsfile.

 ### terraform
 This creates
 * The EC2 instance for the master to run on